What Is a Tack Weld and How Is It Used?

 Tack Welding Different Metals

-Tack welding works on steel, aluminum, stainless steel, and copper, but you’ve got to match your technique to the metal if you want a sound temporary joint.
+Tack welding works on steel, aluminum, stainless steel, and copper.
+You need to match your technique to the metal if you want a sound temporary joint.

-Stainless challenges include heat buildup and distortion, so you need tight control and clean surfaces.
-TIG welding offers precise control over arc and heat input, essential for maintaining quality.
+Stainless steel can build heat and distort, so you need tight control and clean surfaces.
+TIG welding offers precise control over arc and heat input, which helps maintain quality.

-Copper techniques call for extra heat input and careful timing, since it pulls heat away quickly.
+Copper needs more heat input and careful timing because it pulls heat away quickly.

-Choose the metal’s path, and you keep the joint ready for the next step without surrendering control.
+Match your tack weld method to the metal, and you keep the joint ready for the next step without losing control.

 How to Make Strong Tack Welds